raymond30031/raymond30031.github.io/_notes/PLR/side_project.md

     assign the framebundle to new_frames_ (current framebundle being processed) res = processFrameBundle() from mono: // Perform tracking. processFrame() or processFirstFrame() from mono:
+        // processFirstFrame until initialized
         processFirstFrame():
           sets first frame as keyframe
-          adds first frame as keyframe in map processFrame():
+          adds first frame as keyframe in map
+        // only go into processFrame once map is initialized by two keyframe processFrame():
           sparseImageAlignment():
+          projectMapInFrame()
           poseOptimization():
+          // adds our entropy calculation after pose opt, so can be used later in kf selection keyframeSelection():
+          if keyframe:
+            add keyframe to map
+          if map size > max:
-    assign the new_frames_ to last_frames (last framebundle that was processed)
+            remove the furthest keyframe from current pose assign the new_frames_ to last_frames (last framebundle that was processed)

+In framehandler_stereo:
+  ProcessFrameBundle():
+    if stage_ == initialization:
+      make both frames from cameras keyframes and triangulate landmarks if stage_ == tracking:
+      ProcessFrame():
+        SparseImageAlignment()
+        projectMapInFrame()
+        PoseOptimization()
+          Here if not enough features then we just make a new keyframe by triangulating landmarks.
+          It does not re-initialize using the initializer, so it does not lose the current map in the pipline keyframeSelection()
+        MapCulling()
+  MakeKeyframe():
+    only the frame from cam0 is saved in map and used as keyframe because Christian assumed the cameras are close enough, so the landmarks they observe have a large overlap and it is not necessary to save both

+projectMapInFrame() projects the current map(consists of keyframes) into the current frame and check if the keyframes has overlapping views and returns matched features.

+FrameHandlerBase::projectMapInFrame():
+  // get closest keyframes for every frame in the current framebundle overlap_kfs_.clear() for every new framebundle Map::getClosestNKeyframesWithOberlap():
+    Check all keyframes in the map if their keypoints are visible in the current framebundle.
+If one keypoint is visible, then push the FramePtr of the keyframe into a close_kfs list.
+It stores the FramePtr and the distance of the keyframe from the current frame.
+The list is then sorted based on distance with closest first and furthest last.
+It is then truncated to N size long, where N = std::min(num_frames, overlap_kfs.size()) and num_frames is option.max_n_kf.
+    Now we have the overlap_kfs_
+  // reprojection by reprojectors Reprojector::reprojectFrames():
+    reproject all landmarks in overlapping keyframes to current frame.
+These patches of these landmarks become candidates for matching to patches of the reprojection of these landmarks in the current frame.
+This is the Relaxation and Refinement part of the paper.
+    In the end, the func returns # of matched features (corners and edgelets)

+keyframeSelection() is the needNewKf() function in frame_handler_base, it is type casted into NewKeyFrameCriteria need_new_kf_ for stereo, there is only forward mode
+  Forward:
+    if(n_tracked_fts > options_.kfselect_numkfs_upper_thresh)
+    {
+      VLOG(40) << "KF Select: NO NEW KEYFRAME Above upper bound";
+      return false;
+    }

+    // TODO: this only works for mono! if(last_frames_->at(0)->id() - map_->last_added_kf_id_ < options_.kfselect_min_num_frames_between_kfs)
+    {
+      VLOG(40) << "KF Select: NO NEW KEYFRAME We just had a KF";
+      return false;
+    }

+    if(n_tracked_fts < options_.kfselect_numkfs_lower_thresh)
+    {
+      VLOG(40) << "KF Select: NEW KEYFRAME Below lower bound";
+      return true;
+    }

+How id works:
+There are two kinds of ID, FrameBundleID and Frame ID.
+A framebundle contains the frames at the same time.
+Frames are coverted from cv_mat and inserted to framebundle in FrameHandlerBase::addImageBundle().
+The Frame class has a counter that increments everytime a frame is created and it is used for id.
+So for mono, FrameBundleID = FrameID, but not the case for stereo and above.

 publisRresults():
   visualizer_ handles the publishing

+updateSeeds():
+Only update the uncertainty/depth of the seeds, does not upgrade to landmarks

+upgradeSeedsToFeatures():
+upgrade seeds to landmarks, if not enough features (< min features) will upgrade unconverged seeds

 ### Sparse Image alignment pipeline
 the sparse image alignment module has the following inheritance: